-What are the worst mistakes you can make camping?
+What are the worst camping mistakes you can make?

 However, some things are frequently forgotten and can undoubtedly destroy your amazing camping Adventure.
 These forgotten items will not only affect you and your family but can also affect your camping neighbors.
 Some of these items can be solved with certain equipment types, while other things are solved by planning.